Old Hickory And The Mango Mussolini

 We fired once more and they began to runnin’

-On down the Mississippi to the Gulf of Mexico (The Battle Of New Orleans, written by James Morris)
+On down the Mississippi to the Gulf of Mexico

-Regardless, as an adult, the myth of his greatness was destroyed for me after reading of his role in the Trail Of Tears, the Indian Removal Act, and his time as a slave trader.
+Regardless, as an adult, the myth of his greatness was destroyed for me after reading of his role in the Trail of Tears, the Indian Removal Act, and his time as a slave trader.
 He confiscated Indian lands, with and without the permission of the US government, and what he didn’t keep for himself he sold to friends and business associates.

 As a general, he illegally invaded Spanish Florida to chase fugitive slaves, setting off the first Seminole War.
-In fighting the Seminoles, historian Bertram Wyatt-Brown said Jackson, “violated nearly every standard of justice.”
+In fighting the Seminoles, historian Bertram Wyatt-Brown said Jackson “violated nearly every standard of justice.”
 The man was simply devoid of empathy.
 He wanted the Native Americans dead or gone.

 During the British-American war, Jackson ruled New Orleans under martial law.
 That was understandable.
 But even after the war ended and the danger was past, he refused to end it.
 When a Louisiana state senator complained, Jackson locked him up.
 When a judge ruled the senator must be charged or released, Jackson ran him out of town.